ozzael-codes/DS-Assets/README.md

 ### Prerequisites
 - To attend the sessions live, register on Crowdcast <a href="https://www.crowdcast.io/e/ds-career">here</a>.
 - To be able to complete the hands-on labs, you will need to create an IBM Cloud account <a href="https://ibm.biz/Bdqkuh ">here</a>.<br>
-- Join our slack channel for the event here.<br>
+- Join our slack channel for the event <a href="http://ibm.biz/slack-invite">here</a>.<br>

-There are no prerequisites when it comes to skills and knowledge.
+<br>There are no prerequisites when it comes to skills and knowledge.
 Join us here to learn and network!
 ### Day 1
 |Topic|Presenter|Links|
 |---------------------------------|---|---|